troperville

 Fozzie's: "Wokka Wokka" (and echoed by the Faux Fozzie in the Moopets).

-• The Head Bowling injury sustained thanks to Gonzo fixes that.
-He gets a head injury that is absolutely not related to his decision to give the Muppets their name and theater back, but he also gains the ability to laugh for the first time in his life.
+• Chekhov's Gun: Tex Richman has some kind of internal defect that makes it impossible for him to laugh.
+That's why he keeps Bobo and Uncle Deadly around — so that he can have maniacal laughing on command, literally.
+The Head Bowling injury sustained thanks to Gonzo fixes that.
+He gets a head injury that is absolutely not related to his decision to give the Muppets their name and theatre back, but he also gains the ability to laugh for the first time in his life.

 • Chekhov's Gunman: Jack Black.
 He first appears as Animal's sponsor at his anger management retreat, reinforcing him to keep away from drums.
 During the failed rehearsal, which failed because Animal would not play drums, the ex-drummer blurted out his name.
 Which is probably why Miss Piggy later decided to kidnap him to be the telethon's celebrity guest.

-• Chekhov's Skill: Mary.
+• Mary.
 Her class loves her so much because her class is fun and because she teaches hands-on electrical engineering to elementary school students, which comes in handy when Richman literally axes the fuse box.

 • Walter counts too.
 During the clean-up montage, you can hear Walter whistle part of "We built this city on rock and roll".
 Come about 45 minutes later, and he's up on stage whistling his lungs out.